kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 (1) First go to https://console.developers.google.com to view your projects.
 If you do not already have a project use the 'Create Project' button.

-    TODO: screenshot here of a project home screen
+${image?fileName=Google_Developer_Create_Project.png}

+    > Once you have created your project go to the Home page, which should look like this:

+${image?fileName=Google_Developer_Home.png}

     > For Google Cloud Platform, a Project is an area to organize members, cloud resources such as GCE instances, and billing.
 Every GCP project has an ID and number.
 You can choose your own ID, but the number will be assigned automatically by GCP.

 (2) Load the planemo image into your project.

+    > Next you will need to load the planemo image by going to Compute -> Compute Engine -> Images -> New Image in the left hand menu.
+Change the following values in the form and then press "Create"

     * Name: planemo-machine-image
     * Source type: Cloud storage object
-    * Cloud storage object path: `galaxyproject_images/planemo_machine.image.tar.gz`
+    * Cloud storage object path: `galaxyproject_images/planemo_machine_smc.image.tar.gz`

-    TODO screenshot here of Compute -> Compute Engine -> Images -> New Image with dialog filled in
+${image?fileName=Google_Developer_Create_Image.png}

 (3) Create your data disk.

+    > Now we need to create the disk to store your data on.
+Go to  Compute -> Compute Engine -> Disks -> New Disk in the menu and change the following information in the form then press "Create" (as you did before).

     * Name: planemo-data
     * Zone: choose your preferred zone but be sure to make note of it and use the same zone when creating your VM
     * Source type: None (blank disk)
     * Size: we recommend at least 30GB

-    TODO screenshot here of Compute -> Compute Engine -> Disks -> New Disk with dialog filled in
+${image?fileName=Google_Developer_Create_Disk.png}

 (4) Create your VM.

-    1. Compute -> Compute Engine -> VM Instances
+    > Head to Compute -> Compute Engine -> VM Instances.
 If a dialog pops up asking what you want to do, select 'Create Instance', otherwise click the 'New Instance' button.
-    2. Fill out the instance creation dialog, this will include:
+      Fill out the instance creation dialog with the following changes:
-        1. Set the name (in these examples, we name the machines 'planemo')
-        2. Select the Zone you want to deploy in (should be the same as for the disk created in the prior step)
+        * Name: planemo
+        * Zone: same as the one you chose for the data disk
-        3. Select the machine type of choice, a system with at least 6GB of RAM is expected
+        * Machine Type: you choice, but a system with at least 6GB of RAM is expected (click Change to modify)
-        4. For the Boot Disk -> Change -> Your Image
-        5. For the image, Select 'planemo-machine-image'
+        * Boot Disk: image you created previously (click Change and select Your Image)
-        6. Allow HTTP and HTTPS traffic
+        * Allow HTTP and HTTPS traffic
+        * Data Disk: add the data disk you created previously
-    3. Click on the 'Management, disk, networking, access & security options' to expand the drop-down.
+                    - Click on the 'Management, disk, networking, access & security options' to expand the drop-down.
-    4. Click on Disks -> Add Item and select the disk you created in the prior step.
+                    - Click on Disks -> Add Item and select the disk you created in the prior step.

-    5. Hit Create
+     Once you're done, hit 'Create'

 ${image?fileName=GCE_Launch.png}

 (5) SSH to the newly created VM.

-    To see your instance list, navigate back to Compute -> Compute Engine -> VM Instances
+    To see your instance list, navigate back to Compute -> Compute Engine -> VM Instances then click the 'SSH' button at the bottom under the 'Connect' header.

-    TODO: screenshot of list of one instance and the ssh button
+${image?fileName=Google_Developer_SSH.png}

 (6) Format and mount your data disk.